nullfausto/test_cogni/library-management-api/README.md

 The application should create a table called books that would store all the data entered to the system.

+For running the app, go to src/main/java/com/example/library_management and execute the file LibraryManagementApplication.java

 Endpoints for testing (PORT value is usually 8080):
 1. When initializing the app go to http://localhost:PORT/api/books.
 This should display an empty page if no previous posting has been made.
 2. For getting a Book go to http://localhost:PORT/api/books/id.
 Where id indicates which book information you want to display.